-1.1 ENABLING LEGISLATION
+1.1 BACKGROUND

-The Neighbourhood Plan has been written to the meet the Basic Conditions, including:
+The Neighbourhood Plan has been written to guide future development in Redington and Frognal.
+The Plan has been written to meet the Basic Conditions, including:

-- having regard to National Planning Policy Framework and Planning Practice Guidance, - being in general conformity with the strategic policies in the Camden Local Plan, adopted on 3 July 2017, - helping to achieve sustainable development - not breaching EU obligations or human rights law.
+- having regard to national planning policy and guidance, - being in general conformity with strategic policies (Camden Local Plan, adopted on 3 July 2017), - helping to achieve sustainable development - not breaching EU obligations or human rights law.